sicedia/spiderhub/README.md

-# SPIDERHUB - Digital Transformation Documentation Platform
+# SPIDERHUB

+## About
-A Django-based web application for analyzing and visualizing documents and agreements related to digital transformation between the European Union and Latin America.
+SPIDERHUB is a Django-based web application for analyzing and visualizing documents and agreements that drive digital transformation between the European Union and Latin America.
+It automates metadata extraction, maps relationships between entities, and offers advanced search and filtering by location, date, actors, themes.

+## Relation with This Project
+This repository implements SPIDERHUB’s core functionality:
+- apps/ — Django apps (`core`, `documents`, `search`, `admin_panel`)
+- config/ — project settings and URL/WGI/ASGI definitions
+- data/ — seed data Markdown files
+- static/, templates/ — UI assets and reusable components
+- manage.py — Django CLI entry point

 ## 🚀 Features